3 observations after Embiid burns Wizards again with 50-point game

 Oubre subbed in with 2:15 left in the first quarter.
 He soon scored two points by sneaking free along the baseline and slamming in a dunk off of a smart Maxey feed.

 He was somewhat surprisingly part of an all-bench lineup that Sixers head coach Nick Nurse used to start the second quarter.
-The Sixers weren’t dealing with any foul trouble, but Nurse still apparently wanted to see a discrete Sixers second unit.
+He described that decision postgame as unique to Wednesday night's circumstances.

+“It was just a funny game, because there were no whistles in the first quarter,” Nurse said.
+“I sent guys up and they couldn’t get in at all until the media (timeout).
+Then I sent some guys up and they never even got in at the end.
+So what are you going to do? … We just felt like we should (sub in) the guys we were getting ready to bring in.”

 Washington’s bench was superior in the first half and the Wizards grabbed a 10-point lead after dunks by Mike Muscala and Bilal Coulibaly.
 Oubre’s scoring, athleticism and length should all benefit the bench (if he indeed stays there), but the Sixers will inevitably look sturdier overall when they have starters on the floor.

+“The key word is rhythm. … I was able to catch the pace of the guys and not look back after that,” Oubre said.
+“This game is about rhythm and this game is about fluid motion — everybody being kind of tied together.
+I think in the fourth we found our groove a little bit, and it showed.”

-In 19 minutes Wednesday, Oubre posted 12 points on 5-for-8 shooting, two rebounds and an assist.
+In 19 minutes Wednesday, Oubre posted 12 points on 5-for-8 shooting, three rebounds and an assist.
+He said that he felt good physically and was not on any sort of official minutes restriction.

+“It feels amazing, man,” Oubre said of his night as a whole.
+“It’s a blessing.
+I’ve been on the couch, in rehab facilities and things like that this past month.
+So it feels amazing.

+“And especially coming off something pretty crazy in my life, to play basketball brings everything home.
+This is what I do and what I love to do, man.
+I’m going to smile when I’m doing something I love.”

 Sixers finish off a W despite defensive struggles